reTHINK-project/specs/messages/data-sync-messages.md

 ###### Response

-100OK Provisional Response Message sent back by Observer Runtime Sync Manager to Observer Hyperty Instance containing in the body the childrenResources, in case they exist.
+100OK Provisional Response Message sent back by Observer Runtime Sync Manager to Observer Hyperty Instance containing in the body the resources, in case they exist.

 ```
 "id" : 1,
 "type" : "response",
 "from" : "hyperty-runtime://<sp-domain>/<hyperty-runtime-instance-identifier>/sm",
 "to" : "hyperty://<sp-domain>/<hyperty-instance-identifier>",
-"body" : { "code" : "100", "childrenResources" : [{"<resource-children-name>"}] }
+"body" : { "code" : "100", "resources" : [{"<resource-children-name>"}] }
 ```

 200OK Response Message sent back by Observer Runtime Sync Manager to Observer Hyperty Instance containing in the body the most updated version of Data Object.